 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Most people should buy the Ninja 12-Cup Programmable CE251.
-It is incredibly easy to use, clear and has good taste at a fantastic price.
-If you want the absolute best taste and are willing to pay hundreds more, get the Technivorm Moccamaster KBT.
+We found that most will be happy with the Ninja 12-Cup Programmable CE251.
+It is easy to use, clear, and has good taste at a fantastic price.
+If you want the absolute best taste and are willing to pay hundreds more, the Technivorm Moccamaster KBT makes an ambrosial cuppa that could make anyone spring out of bed no matter the waking hour.

 While a standard cup of any liquid is 8 ounces, that's not the case with coffee.
 Because coffee contains nutritional components, the medical industry has defined a single serving of coffee as 6 ounces.
 Also, some coffee tools, like the Moccamaster, use European 4-ounce cup measurements.
 Keep this in mind when choosing a coffee maker that proclaims a certain number of “cups” it will brew, as most coffee mugs you're likely to have at home will hold 8 to 12 ounces — which is more than one cup of coffee!

-The Ratio Six Series 2 is a great choice for coffee nerds (like us) who really enjoy the coffee-making process.
-It's an interestingly-designed machine.
+Who this is best for: The Ratio Six Series 2 is a great choice for coffee nerds (like me) who really enjoy the coffee-making process.
+It's an interestingly designed machine.
 It's beautiful to look at and seems super basic to brew with, given its one-button operation.
 However, the unique modular stack design of the carafe, brew basket, and heat guard creates some extra steps that aren't required when operating most other brewers.
 When both setting up the machine to brew and then preparing to pour your first cup, there's some fiddling that must be done with this stack.
-Overall, it's still a pretty quick brewer — across five brew cycles, it averaged 6 minutes flat — but you can't just grab your carafe and pour your coffee when brewing is complete.
+Overall, it's still a pretty quick brewer, but you can't just grab your carafe and pour your coffee when brewing is complete.
 It's a minor inconvenience, and those who enjoy participating in the ritual of the process won't mind it in the least.

 Removable water tank makes filling and cleaning easy